How to create a great customer experience

-We talked with Jeff Roy, President & CEO of the Excalibur Insurance Group in Canada, about what it takes to thrive as an “insurancepreneur” in 2019 and beyond—his take: Stop selling insurance and start building a brand experience that seamlessly delivers on your clients’ wants, the way they want them.
+We talked with Jeff Roy, President & CEO of the Excalibur Insurance Group in Canada, about what it takes to thrive as an “insurancepreneur.”
+His take: Stop selling insurance and start building a brand experience that seamlessly delivers on your clients’ wants, the way they want them.

 “[The top agencies] they realize technology is not a strategy, it’s a lever, it’s part of your strategy and it’s important, but technology is not a strategy.
 They actually are using technology to provide, to accelerate that human-to-human connection.”